Shirley McKie

-With continuing public concern over what became known as the Shirley McKie fingerprint scandal, Scottish Justice Secretary Kenny MacAskill announced in March 2008, that a public inquiry into the case would begin in September of that year (see Fingerprint Inquiry).
+With continuing public concern over what became known as the "Shirley McKie fingerprint scandal", Scottish Justice Secretary Kenny MacAskill announced in March 2008, that a public inquiry into the case would begin in September of that year (see Fingerprint Inquiry).

 Case in brief

-On 6 January 1997, the body of Marion Ross was found in her home in Kilmarnock.
-She had been stabbed multiple times during what is presumed to have been an act of housebreaking.
-David Asbury, a handyman who had once worked on the Ross house, developed as a suspect.
-A fingerprint found on a tin box in Asbury's home was reported to be that of Marion Ross by examiners at the Scottish Criminal Records Office.
-The SCRO also reported they had identified a fingerprint found on the gift tag on an unopened Christmas present inside the Ross home as that of David Asbury.
-While checking other, unidentified fingerprints from the victim's home, examiners reported one of those prints to have been identified as Constable McKie's.
-During Asbury's murder trial in which he was found guilty, McKie testified she had not been inside the home and could not have left her fingerprint.
+On 8 January 1997, the body of Marion Ross was found in her home in Kilmarnock.
+She had been stabbed multiple times.
+David Asbury, a handyman who had once worked on the Ross house, became a suspect.
+A fingerprint found on a tin box in his home was reported to be that of Marion Ross by examiners at the Scottish Criminal Records Office.
+The SCRO also reported they had identified a fingerprint found on a Christmas present gift tag inside the Ross home as that of Asbury.
+While checking other, unidentified fingerprints from the victim's home, examiners reported one of those prints to have been identified as that of McKie.
+During Asbury's murder trial, at which he was found guilty, McKie testified that she had not been inside the home and could not have left her fingerprint there.

 Because Marion Ross was known to hoard possessions, making it possible for Asbury to have left a print on the gift tag years earlier while he was working at the home, the print on the tin box in Asbury's home became the key piece of evidence in the case against him.
 McKie's testimony at Asbury's trial that she could not have left a print inside the Ross home implied, if true, that the SCRO examiners were capable of error in a fingerprint comparison.
 David Asbury was subsequently freed from a life sentence due to questions raised about the identification of the print on the tin box.